-A Research Honors Program is available in the College of Medicine for medical students who desire to conduct research in an area of the health sciences in depth.
+The M.D. with Research Honors Program is available in the College of Medicine for medical students who desire to conduct research in an area of the health sciences in depth.
 Many students initiate their interest in research through the Medical Student Research Program, which supports medical student research prior to the first year and between the freshman and sophomore years of medical school.
-The Research Honors Program consists of: 1) selecting a project requiring a minimum of six months to complete, 2) selecting a mentor who will guide the student in the research program, 3) preparing a manuscript that is submission ready for a peer review journal, and 4) giving an oral presentation of this work to members of the Research Honors Committee, interested students and faculty members.
+The Research Honors Program consists of: 1) selecting a mentor and preparing a proposal on a research project that will be carried out during the course of medical school; 2) ultimately preparing a manuscript which is submission-ready for a peer review journal; 3) giving an oral presentation of this work to members of the M.D. with Research Honors Committee, interested students and faculty members.

 The student who satisfactorily completes these requirements will have the notation "Research With Honors" on their College of Medicine transcript and diploma.
-The program is open to all students (except those entering their senior year without research experience), who are in the upper one-half of their class and who arrange during their freshman, sophomore year or early junior year to devote six months before graduation to a defined and approved research project.
+The program is open to all students (except those entering their senior year without research experience), who are in good academic standing and who arrange, during medical school, the time to devote to a defined and approved research project.